 If you’re driving yourself around your Northern Ireland itinerary map, be sure to read up on road rules to avoid getting into any sticky situations.
 I have some helpful tips on how to drive in Ireland if it’s your first time.

-You’ll need a valid driver’s license to drive in the UK.
+- You’ll need a valid driver’s license to drive in the UK (but you don’t need any further permits besides that).
 You should also note that cell phone use while driving is not permitted, and you’ll be driving on the left-hand side of the road.

-Some of the roads up here are pretty narrow, so make sure to take your time when going around the corner.
-As with most places in Ireland, livestock on the road is a real threat, so you don’t want to speed and hit any sheep!
+- Some of the roads up here are pretty narrow, so make sure to take your time when going around the corner.
+Like most places in Ireland, livestock on the road is a real threat, so you don’t want to speed and hit any sheep!

 While I highly recommend renting a car so you can see all of these spots, there are plenty of tours in the area if you want someone else to drive you to a few of these destinations.

 I find it helpful to look at a map when planning out a trip, so here’s a map of all the stops you’ll make on a Northern Ireland coastal route.
-You can use this to help you plan out your Northern Ireland road trip itinerary and decide how many of these stops you want to make.
+You can use this to help you plan out your Northern Ireland road trip itinerary and decide how many of these stops you want to make, whether you spend 7 days in Ireland or longer.

 13 Fun Stops on a Northern Ireland Road Trip